 Joint Custody with a Jerk: Raising A Child With An Uncooperative Ex by Ross & Judy Corcoran

-This hands-on, practical guide offers many proven comunication techniques that will not only help readers deal with a difficult ex-husband or ex-wife by describing examples of common problems, but also teach them how to examine their roles in these sticky situations
+This hands-on, practical guide offers many proven comunication techniques.
+They will not only help readers deal with a difficult ex-husband or ex-wife by describing examples of common problems, but also teach them how to examine their roles in these sticky situations

 Tug of War: A Judge's Verdict on Separation, Custody Battles, and the Bitter Realities of Family Court by Harvey Brownstone

 This resource includes detailed information on how family court works, offers easily understandable case examples, and describes alternatives to litigation that are designed to help prevent families with children from entering the legal system to resolve disputes.
 What's more, it explains these complex family law concepts and procedures in a jargon-free style.

 Recommended Reading - Books For Children